 After removing the axles, the former pivot is first levelled.
 Thoroughly smooth the surface, and make it rough to improve future collage.

 From left to right: the bogie before intervention; the bogie without pivot; the spacer to be added.
-In the background, a series of parts prepared for six cars.
+In the background, a series of parts prepared for six coaches.
 They are pre-cut using a conical mill bit for engraving PCBs, as can be seen on the enlargement slightly forged…

 Here is the dimensional drawing of this piece.
 The total length is not critical, but the distance between the two holes is: it will give the new bogie centre distance.
 The small hole will receive the pseudo rotation stop that will be used to centre the spacer.
 The big hole is that of the new pivot.

 For the sake of beauty, on the drawing, I rounded this spacer like the underlying part of the bogie but I actually left it rectangular…

 The spacer is glued with cyano gel by centring it as well as possible.
 The ø 3.5 hole is slightly offset in the length direction from the existing hole, hence the need to drill the bogie in correspondence with the new hole.